po1sigala/live/01-Class-Content/09-NodeJS/README.md

 * Explain the importance and usefulness of ES6+ concepts such as `let`, `const`, and arrow functions.

-* Handle asynchronicity with callbacks, and Promises.
+* Handle asynchronicity with callbacks and Promises.

 ## Technical Interview Preparation